Insurance and Reinsurance

 - Acted for the expert in the first claim for wasted costs against experts: Phillips and ors v Symes & ors (No 2) 1 WLR 2043, EWHC 2330 (Ch)

 Leigh-Ann is listed as a Leading Silk for Product Liability by the legal directories.
-She also advises on regulatory issues and legal risk management in order to avoid litigation in the pharmaceutical and medical devices fields.
+She advises on product liability and product safety in relation to a whole range of products including commercial and industrial products, food, chemicals, medicines, medical devices and vaccines.
+She also advises on regulatory issues and legal risk management in order to avoid litigation in particular in the pharmaceutical and medical devices fields.
 She is a Fellow of the Royal Statistical Society and is sought after for cases involving technical and scientific evidence.
+She is editor of “The Law and Regulation of Medicines” (Oxford University Press) and is currently working on the second edition “The Law and Regulation of Medicines and Medical Devices”.

-“A very clear, polished and persuasive advocate who definitely has the ear of the court.
-She is an incredibly hard-working and respected silk.” – Chambers & Partners, 2019.
+- “A very clear, polished and persuasive advocate who definitely has the ear of the court.”
+(Chambers & Partners, 2020)

 She has also previously been described by the directories in relation to this field as “…an incredibly good appellate advocate.
 She is prodigiously hard-working and possesses both a first-class brain and very sound judgment”, “Formidably intelligent and very user-friendly, she has built up her specialist knowledge of pharmaceuticals very impressively”, “extremely bright”, “dedicated” and “tenacious with the opposition”.